Bridge Shelter

 Can we somehow move the location to another place? the van mall neighborhood is already home to several bridge shelters, the old hotels nearby have been converted already and the low-income by target plaza.
 And not to mention the idea itself seems underthought, Vancouver Homelessness Response Manager Jamie Spinelli said their was 500 people without homes every night and this shelter isn't considering half of the proposed homelessness population and doesn't seem well thought through.
 A bridge shelter that could accommodate half 250 or more would seem to be more reasonable and have a better impact on the community!

-Dfarwick asked about 1 month ago
+Dfarwick asked 3 months ago

 No neighborhoods in Vancouver were singled out or excluded in the search for a potential Bridge Shelter property.
 This was a very similar process to what we utilized to locate properties for the four Safe Stay Communities that we’ve opened since 2021.
 Staff used a set of site selection criteria to identify a property: